pyscaffold/pyscaffold/docs/extensions.rst

 Extra Configurations
 --------------------

-Similarly to ``persist = False``, some existing extensions might accept some sort of metadata to be defined by new extensions.
+Similarly to ``persist = False``, existing extensions might accept some sort of metadata to be defined by new extensions.

-This is the case of the :mod:`pyscaffold.extensions.interactive`, that allows users to interactively choose PyScaffold's parameters by editing a file containing each available option and a short description (similarly to ``git rebase -i``).
+This is the case of the :mod:`pyscaffold.extensions.interactive`, that allows users to interactively choose PyScaffold's parameters by editing a file containing available options alongside a short description (similarly to ``git rebase -i``).
-The :mod:`~pyscaffold.extensions.interactive` extension accepts a ``interactive`` attribute defined by any extension instance or class.
+The :mod:`~pyscaffold.extensions.interactive` extension accepts a ``interactive`` attribute defined by extension instances or classes.
 This attribute might define a dictionary with keys: ``"ignore"`` and ``"comment"``.
-The value associated with the key ``"ignore"`` should be a list of CLI options that should be simply ignored when creating examples (e.g. ``["--help"]``).
+The value associated with the key ``"ignore"`` should be a list of CLI options to be simply ignored when creating examples (e.g. ``["--help"]``).
-The value associated with the key ``"comment"`` should be a list of CLI options that should be commented in the created examples, even if they appear in the original ``sys.argv``.
+The value associated with the key ``"comment"`` should be a list of CLI options to be commented in the created examples, even if they appear in the original ``sys.argv``.

 .. warning::
    The :obj:`~pyscaffold.extensions.interactive` extension is still **experimental** and might not work exactly as expected.
-More importatly, due to limitations on the way :obj:`argparse` is implemented, there is several limitations and complexities on how to manipulate command line options when not using them directly.
+More importatly, due to limitations on the way :obj:`argparse` is implemented, there are several limitations and complexities on how to manipulate command line options when not using them directly.
    This means that the interactive extension might render your extension's